 Why is a Springing Member Necessary?

 A Springing Member most often becomes necessary when company owners borrow large sums of money, often amounting in millions of dollars.
 Lenders in transactions involving real estate investment companies and asset management companies often require a Springing Member to serve on the board to vote on material actions which would require a unanimous vote.
 For example, should the company file for bankruptcy, the Springing Member steps in to act as an independent Member, voting in such a way that would include the interests of the lender.

 And as always, information within this post is intended for general information purposes only.
 Incserv and its employees cannot offer legal or financial advice.
 Please consult with your legal counsel for assistance in how this information may or may not affect you and your business prior to making any decisions.
-The above information (and any attachments) should be judged accordingly.
+The above information (and any links or attachments) should be judged accordingly.